amarantha-k/cbas/_drafts/primer-beer.md

     SELECT COUNT(*) AS num_beers FROM beers;

-This query's result will be:
+This query's result are:

     { "num_beers": 5891 }

-If an "unwrapped" value is preferred, the following variant could be used instead:
+If an "unwrapped" value is preferred, the following variant can be used instead:

     SELECT VALUE COUNT(b) FROM beers b;

-This time the result will simply be:
+This time the result is simply:

     5891

 In SQL++, aggregate functions can be applied to arbitrary collections, including subquery results.
-To illustrate, here is a less SQL-like---and also more explicit---way to express the query above:
+To illustrate, here is a less SQL-like, and also more explicit, way to express the query above:

     SELECT VALUE ARRAY_COUNT((SELECT b FROM beers b));